By Chip Leer

 When fishing a smaller clump, or when pike tuck tight into the weeds following a severe fall cold front, casting is a good call.
 Cast out, let the jig fall to the bottom and methodically retrieve it over the weeds, allowing it to helicopter down into open pockets and along the edges.

 You can also position the boat directly over the weeds and vertically jig a Northland Weed-Weasel, tipped with a similarly-hooked sucker minnow.

-A medium-heavy spinning outfit spooled with superline such as 15-pound Bionic Braid, tipped with a steel leader, works well with both the Mimic Minnow Spin and Weed-Weasel.
+A medium-heavy spinning outfit spooled with a super line such as a 15-pound braided line, tipped with a steel leader, works well with both the Mimic Minnow Spin and Weed-Weasel.

 The deep coontail bite emerges in mid-summer and lasts until the vegetation dies off.
 Take advantage of this overlooked pike pattern and make this your best fall yet.

 Based in Walker, Minnesota, noted fishing authority and outdoor communicator Chip Leer operates Fishing the WildSide, which offers a full suite of promotional, product development, and consultation services.
 For more information, call (218) 547-4714 or email [email protected]